Gizra/drupal-starter/README.md

 - Run `ddev drush config:export`
 - Review & commit the config changes

+#### Changing main language

+By default, the Drupal starter setup installs Drupal in English.
+To change the default language to something other than English, you need to modify the .ddev/config.local.yaml.example file.
+Specifically, update the file to run the `setup-language <your_language_code>` command, replacing <your_language_code>
+with the desired language code.
+This adjustment will configure Drupal to use the specified language instead of English.

 ## Two-factor Authentication (TFA)

 TFA is enabled for the Administrator and Content editor users.